Grasmere lake walk circular map route lake District best wordsworth

 Upon leaving Grasmere village the route heads up past Dove Cottage where Wordsworth once lived.
 If you have the time you can explore the Wordsworth connection to this place even further in the museum here.
 From here it’s maybe 45 mins back to the car park at White Moss.

-A longer Grasmere walk that includes Rydal Water & Rydal Caves via 'The old Coffin Route'
+Grasmere walk #2.
+A LONGER ROUTE that includes Rydal Water & Rydal Caves via ‘The old Coffin Route’

 Grasmere & Rydal Water Walk Map, via The Old Coffin Route: